- J.D., University of Nevada, Las Vegas, 2011, magna cum laude

 - District of Columbia

 Jack Burns is an associate in the Business Trial Practice Group in the firm’s San Diego office.
-Since 2011, Jack has consistently obtained favorable results for his clients.
+Jack has consistently obtained favorable results for his clients.
 He has helped his clients win several multi-million dollar judgments and settlements, and he has obtained dismissal of numerous lawsuits brought against his clients.